lucianopereira86/NetCore3-MySQL/README.md

 ![mysql01](/docs/mysql01.JPG)

-You will receive an e-mail to confirm.
+Create an account and you will receive an e-mail to confirm.
 Login in the website and create a database:

 ![mysql02](/docs/mysql02.JPG)